rocketkeis/crispy-waffle/_posts/2020-05-06-career-talk.md

 > * Self Development - find your passion, what makes you different, and how you can collaborate.
 > * Leadership - Applies to all levels and roles.
 This will mamiximize [sic] your potential.

-Not knowing what you want in terms of career or in life is OK.
-Keep trying to figure it out.
-As Picard said, "One impossible thing at a time."
+Sometimes it's hard to know where your passion lies, or what's your key differentiator, or what you want to do in life.
+There are some who are still finding themselves.
+And it's OK not to know or be a hundred percent sure.
+Just keep trying to figure it out, one step at a time.
+As Picard said (and maybe this has gone off on a tangent), "One impossible thing at a time."